-- Most Hospitality ‘sandwich’ programmes have a full year compulsory placement element to their programme.
+- Most Hospitality ‘sandwich’ courses have a full year compulsory placement element to their course.
 Those exceptions (fast-track courses) have a 24-week placement.

-- Many of the full-time Postgraduate programmes have an optional placement of between 3 and 6 months after completion of taught programmes, but before the dissertation.
+- Many of the full-time Postgraduate courses have an optional placement of between 3 and 6 months after completion of the taught course, but before the dissertation.

-- Food and Consumer Management programmes have a short period of placement in each of the first two levels of the programme and an optional one-year placement after Level 5.
+- Food and Consumer Management courses have a short period of placement in each of the first two levels of the course and an optional one-year placement after Level 5.

 - Sports Therapy has a requirement to complete a minimum of 40 recorded hours in appropriate settings.